-We ask all Internet users to agree to our acceptable usage policy.
+We ask all Internet users to agree to our acceptable usage policy, as outlined below.

-You are allowed to use this computer provided that your use is of an acceptable nature.
+You are allowed to use our computers provided that your use is of an acceptable nature.

 - Online retail

-- An activity which violates copyright or software licence agreements.
+- An activity that violates copyright or software licence agreements

-- Sending material which is intended or likely to cause annoyance or inconvenience to the recipient.
+- Sending material that is intended or likely to cause annoyance or inconvenience to the recipient